 I’m not sure about you, but I am very much looking forward to summer holidays.
-Family, friends, warm weather, the beach..life is good in the summer.
+Even though summer holidays are bound to look a little different this year…life is good in the summer.

 Readers will be looking for holiday recipe and entertaining ideas this month, so here’s a little reminder of some upcoming holidays:

-According to the Pinterest Possibilities Planner, there are 10 million pinners that pin content about Independence Day and Father’s Day, and 37 million pinners that pin summer-related content, so there’s a ton of pinning potential with these holidays!
+According to the Pinterest Possibilities Planner from a few years ago, there are 10 million pinners that pin content about Independence Day and Father’s Day, and 37 million pinners that pin summer-related content, so there’s a ton of pinning potential with these holidays!